kevin-emery-qa/si-tickets-demo/README.md

 npx playwright test

 # to run a single test in debug mode (with playwright explorer)
-npx playwright test -g "validate home page load" --debug
+npx playwright test -g "validate navigation from SI main site to SI tickets" --debug

 # to run a single test in headless mode
 npx playwright test -g "validate home page load"